Program Spotlight: UNC Kenan-Flagler Business School

 Global Immersion

-In today’s global economy, perspective is everything.
-UNC Kenan-Flagler offers 40+ study abroad and immersion programs designed for business students.
-These experiences go beyond travel; students engage with local leaders and return with broader horizons, enhanced cultural fluency, and a deeper understanding of what it means to do business responsibly in a global context.
+In today’s interconnected economy, global fluency is essential.
+That’s why UNC Kenan-Flagler offers over 40 study abroad and immersion programs tailored for business students.
+These experiences go far beyond sightseeing.
+Students engage directly with local business leaders, gaining a firsthand understanding of how culture shapes commerce.
+They return with broader perspectives and the tools to lead responsibly in a global context.

 Experiential Learning

-At UNC Kenan-Flagler, learning goes beyond lectures.
-From day one, students engage in hands-on projects, real client work, and decision-making that mirrors real business.
-Programs like STAR pair undergrads with MBAs to solve challenges for companies, from startups to global firms.
-With simulations, case studies, and competitions, students build confidence, sharpen skills, and learn through experience, even failure.
+Learning doesn't stop at the lecture hall.
+Students dive into hands-on projects, real-world client work, and high-stakes decision-making simulations.
+Programs like STAR pair undergraduates with MBAs to tackle challenges for real companies, from scrappy startups to multinational firms.
+Through case studies, business competitions, and simulations, students build confidence, sharpen critical thinking, and learn from both success and failure.

 BUSI 100 | Intro to Business | Connecting Theory to Practice From Day 1

-UNC Kenan-Flagler’s BUSI 100 takes a bold approach to introducing students to business, blending classic liberal arts readings with hands-on learning.
-Created by Associate Dean Shimul Melwani and taught by Dr. Bradley Hendricks and Jeffrey Mittelstadt, the course explores the philosophical, historical, and moral dimensions of business through thinkers like Plato, Thoreau, and Du Bois.
+Students explore the philosophical, historical, and ethical dimensions of business through classic thinkers like Plato, Thoreau, and Du Bois.
 It covers the world of business, the major disciplines, and how those disciplines fit together, as well as how business can drive positive change in a rapidly changing world.
-To move beyond theory, BUSI 100 uses the Market Games simulation, giving students a practical, hands-on experience of the uncertainty and complexity of business.
+To bridge theory and practice, the course incorporates the Market Games simulation.

 Why Market Games?